tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_status_codes.md

 * A required parameter is absent from the endpoint

 Where possible, document the exact text of the error in the documentation so that it easily surfaces in searches.

+## Example of status and error codes

+**Context.io**

+{% include course_image.html url="https://clearbit.com/docs?python#errors-error-types" filename="context_statuscodes" ext_print="png" ext_web="png" alt="Context.io status and error codes" caption="Context.io status and error codes" %}

+Clearbit not only documents the standard status codes, they describe the unique parameters returned by their API.
+Find out if your API has unique codes returned because these especially need documentation.
+Most developers will probably be familiar with 200, 400, and 500 codes.

+**Twitter**

+{% include course_image.html url="https://developer.twitter.com/en/docs/basics/response-codes" filename="twitter_statuscodes" ext_print="png" ext_web="png" alt="Twitter status and error codes" caption="Twitter status and error codes" %}

+Twitter's status codes not only describe the code and status, they provide a description that provides more information, potentially assisting with error recovery.
+For example, with the `500` error, the authors don't just say broken service, they explain, "This is usually a temporary error, for example in a high load situation or if an endpoint is temporarily having issues.
+Check in the [developer forums](https://twittercommunity.com/) in case others are having similar issues, or try again later."
+This kind of helpful message is what tech writers should aim for with status codes (at least for those codes that indicate problems).

+**Mailchimp**

+{% include course_image.html url="http://developer.mailchimp.com/documentation/mailchimp/guides/error-glossary/" filename="mailchimp_statuscodes" ext_print="png" ext_web="png" alt="Mailhimp status and error codes" caption="Mailchimp status and error codes" %}

+Mailchimp provides extremely readable and friendly descriptions of the error message.
+For example, with the 403 errors, instead of just writing "Forbidden," they explain reasons why you might receive the Forbidden code.
+Apparently, with Mailchimp there are several types of 403 errors.
+Your request may be forbidden due to a disabled user account or request made to the wrong data center.
+For the "WrongDataCenter" error, they note that "It’s often associated with misconfigured libraries" and they link to more information on data centers.
+Again, this is the type of error code documentation that is helpful to users.

+**Flickr**

+{% include course_image.html url="https://www.flickr.com/services/api/upload.api.html" filename="flickr_statuscodes" ext_print="png" ext_web="png" alt="Flickr status and error codes" caption="Flickr status and error codes" %}

+This Response Codes page is embedded within each API reference topic.
+As such, the descriptions are short.
+While this makes the error codes more visible, in some ways it's less helpful.
+Because it's embedded within each API topic, the descriptions about the error codes must be brief or the content would overwhelm the endpoint request information.
+In contrast, a standalone page listing error codes allows you to expand on each code with more detail without crowding out the other documentation.
+The standalone page also reduces redundancy and the appearance of a heavy amount of information (information which is actually just repeated).

+If some resources are prone to triggering certain status and error codes more than others, it makes sense to highlight those status and error codes on the relevant API reference pages.
+I recommend calling attention to any particularly relevant status or error codes, and then linking to the centralized page for full information.